jgraph/www.diagrams.net-source/_posts/2021-08-11-project-planning-diagrams.md

 Teams in different departments use many different methods to plan projects, but most of these plans are initially sketched on a whiteboard.
 Collaborate in real time and online with distributed team members, customers and stakeholders easily in the [diagrams.net whiteboard-like editor theme](https://sketch.diagrams.net) throughout your project development process.

+Note that the sketch theme is also available as a macro in our [draw.io branded integration to Confluence Cloud](https://marketplace.atlassian.com/apps/1210933/draw-io-diagrams-for-confluence?hosting=cloud&tab=overview).
+It is also coming to [draw.io for Confluence Data Center](https://marketplace.atlassian.com/apps/1210933/draw-io-diagrams-for-confluence?hosting=datacenter&tab=overview).

 **Create a new whiteboard diagram**

 1. Go to [sketch.diagrams.net](https://sketch.diagrams.net/).